datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ## 4. Know your gitpod

-The estreme left side has the explorer view(1).
+The extreme left side has the explorer view(1).
 The top left, middle to right is where you'll be editing files(2), etc. and the bottom left, middle to right is what we will refer to as the Gitpod terminal window(3) as shown below.

 **👁️ Expected output**